pyahia-chwy/Maevis/README.md

   If the query has been run before, Maevis will retrieve the resultset from the Cache Database and send it back to your client.

 ## REQUIREMENTS:
 * Vertica DB - This is the querying/target Database.
-(Postgres in Progress).
+(Postgres WIP).
-* DynamoDB - This is the where cached-results are stored.There is a setting to run the cache in memory, but features will be more limited (ie, clearing specific cached queries when a table is updated).
+* DynamoDB - This is the where cached-results are stored.
+There is a setting to run the cache in memory, but features will be more limited (ie, clearing specific cached queries when a table is updated).

 ## UTILIZATION: